 Learn More About The Research Process

-Last year I wrote a post called Five Tips for Teaching Students How to Research and Filter Information.
-It outlines a five-step approach to tackling the research process.
+I have a popular post called Teach Students How To Research Online In 5 Steps.
+It outlines a five-step approach to break down the research process into manageable chunks.

 This post shares ideas for mini-lessons that could be carried out in the classroom throughout the year to help build students’ skills in the five areas of: clarify, search, delve, evaluate, and cite.
 It also includes ideas for learning about staying organised throughout the research process.

 - These ideas can be adapted for different age groups from middle primary/elementary to senior high school.

 - Many of these ideas can be repeated throughout the year.

 - Depending on the age of your students, you can decide whether the activity will be more teacher or student led.
 Some activities suggest coming up with a list of words, questions, or phrases.
 Teachers of younger students could generate these themselves.